Pinus mugo

-Pinus mugo, known as dwarf mountain pine, mountain pine, scrub mountain pine, Swiss mountain pine, bog pine, creeping pine, or mugo pine, is a species of conifer, native to high elevation habitats from southwestern to Central Europe and Southeast Europe.
+Pinus mugo, known as dwarf mountain pine, mountain pine, scrub mountain pine, Swiss mountain pine, bog pine, creeping pine, or mugo pine, is a species of conifer, a pine native to high elevation habitats from southwestern to Central Europe and Southeast Europe.

 Description

 The tree has dark green leaves ("needles") in pairs, 3–7 cm long.

 The cones are nut-brown, 2.5–5.5 cm long.